Beloved! Paradise! Jazz!?: Critical reception

 Writing for DIY, Ed Lawson praised the album's lyricism and storytelling, writing, "[N]ot only does McKinley Dixon's lyrical dexterity and his ability to paint pictures with words make the record one arguably worthy of such literary pedigree, but the words themselves go some way to show what he's included on it, juxtaposing compellingly-delivered tales of contemporary life with lusciously-arranged jazz instrumentation, as warm, inviting and smooth as his stories occasionally turn unforgiving."
 Beats Per Minute's Steve Forstneger commended how the album's themes were inspired by Toni Morrison, stating, "Like both Morrison's books and Dixon, BELOVED!s geography needs ironing out. [...]
 Thematic and lyrical motifs find repetition throughout the album like a musical director slowly pulling the strings together."
 Writing for Sputnikmusic, Worden praised the album's production, stating the album "presents itself in broad, sweeping strokes, impressionist-esque in its lush arrangements [...] with plentiful soul influence and smooth jazz shining in the vibrant colors."
 He also praised the instrumentation, writing, "String instruments confidently swing through, rising and falling through tunes as Dixon's charismatic baritone voice rides their waves, all while vivacious brass contributions and a funky bass weave through the swells, setting a concise and consistent foundation that defines the record."
-Kyle Kohner of Exclaim! writes that "Dixon continues to show off his acrobatic way with words and parades his affecting precision of imagery."
+Kyle Kohner of Exclaim! wrote that "Dixon continues to show off his acrobatic way with words and parades his affecting precision of imagery."
 Writing for HipHopDX, Eric Diep describes the album as "beautifully written, using imagery of fists clenched, finding your heart, and smiling in the sunshine."
 Shaad D'Souza's review for The Guardian states that the album's songs "possess a renewed urgency and velocity."
+Julia Mason of God Is in the TV praised the album's themes, writing that it acknowledged "the complex trauma of the Black American experience through the cathartic act of storytelling."